Kodai-ji Temple in Kyoto

 Ryokans are the perfect way to discover old Japanese culture and traditions.

+The temple's most important feature is the high-quality maki-e lacquer work visible on and inside the various buildings on site.
+The place is also famous for its gardens.
+The gardens are designated by the Japanese Government as a historic site and place of scenic beauty.
 Architect and landscape designer Kobori Enshu (1579-1647) created several of the formal gardens.
 He was also responsible for the garden at Shoren-in in Kyoto.
 Many buildings and objects of the temple are important cultural properties of Japan like the Kaisan-do Hall (Founder's Hall), Kasai-tei (Teahouse), Shigure-tei (Teahouse), Otama-ya (Sanctuary), Omotemon (Gate to Sanctuary) and Kangetsudai (Moon Viewing Pavilion).
-Kodai-ji is an excellent example of the architecture during the Azuchi–Momoyama period (1568 - 1600).
+Kodai-ji is an excellent example of the architectural style during the Azuchi–Momoyama period (1568 - 1600).
+Take your time to explore the whole temple complex.
+Make a stop at a tea house and enjoy some sweets and matcha tea for just 500 yen.
+It is one of the best temple experiences you can get in Kyoto.
+Many Japanese couples come to this place to hold their wedding ceremonies here for a happy life.
+Maybe you are lucky to witness one:)

 • Kodaiji Temple: